 Peace Talks Resume Between Morocco and the Sahrawi Arab Democratic Republic

 Morocco has not been a member of the African Union for the past 30 years.
 The kingdom originally left the Organization of African Unity(OAU) upon Western Sahara’s admission into the African Union(AU).

 Quarrels over territorial borders and the independent status of Western Sahara(now Sahrawi Arab Democratic Republic) pushed Morocco to leave the AU.
 Morocco submitted their proposal to be readmitted into the union at the 27th Summit in July 2016.

 Out of the 56 participating nations in the AU, 53 countries voted for Morocco to be readmitted.
-South Africa and Algeria voted against.
-Morocco has formally recognized Sahrawi Arab Democratic Republic as a sovereign nation.
+South Africa and Algeria voted against it.
+Morocco has formally recognized the Sahrawi Arab Democratic Republic as a sovereign nation.